What is a Web Application Firewall (WAF)?

 Modern WAFs increasingly incorporate AI and machine learning to automate threat detection and policy updates, reducing manual intervention and improving response times to new vulnerabilities.

-Integration with broader Application Security platforms (WAAP) enhances protection by combining WAF with API security, bot management, and DDoS mitigation.
+Integration with broader Application Security platforms (WAAP) enhances protection by combining WAF with API security, bot management, and DDoS mitigation

-Haltdos WAF: Flexible Pricing for Every Need
+Check Haltdos WAF: Flexible Pricing for Every Need

 Haltdos offers a flexible, tiered pricing model for its Web Application Firewall, making enterprise-grade security accessible to organizations of all sizes: